3LucasZ/LeetCodeSolutions/README.md

 # Python-Projects
-Small projects created in python.
+Fun projects created in python.
+Using PyCharm and VSCode IDE
+More projects coming soon!